-Learn about beginner guitar amplifiers and my top recommendations.
+Learn about beginner guitar amplifiers, software modeling, and my top recommendations for each.
 Amplifiers can change the sound of the guitar more than the guitar itself.
 Today’s beginner amps can model expensive tube amplifiers for pennies on the dollar.
 Let’s learn everything you need to know about amplifiers.

 5 Beginner Amp Requirements